Tailsxz/HairSalonMockup/README.md

 Figured out a way to use the ::before pseudo element when using background images to make text more legible.
 Learned A LOT about layout modes(algorithms) specifically regarding the table layout algorithms.
 Using a table-layout value of fixed will use the fixed algorithm, allowing the author to define the widths of the table, and its rows and columns.
 First time hosting fonts locally, also first time converting ttf to woff2.
+Got intersectionObserver API to work!
+First time using it as well, lets go!